ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/3885626">Motion</a></p>

-If I were to pick the most impressive score, it would be probably ["Oracion(TV-Size) [Crystal's Rain]" +HDDTHR](https://osu.ppy.sh/scores/fruits/173627724) played by [ExGon](https://osu.ppy.sh/users/214187), because high approach rate (mostly AR10.5~11) in osu!catch is really tricky and difficult skillset to master.
+If I were to pick the most impressive score, it would be probably ["Oracion(TV-Size) [Crystal's Rain]" +HDDTHR](https://osu.ppy.sh/scores/fruits/173627724) played by ::ExGon::{ user-id=214187 }, because high approach rate (mostly AR10.5~11) in osu!catch is really tricky and difficult skillset to master.

 ![](/wiki/shared/news/2024-08-19-the-followpoint-motion-the-ultimate-catcher/oracion.jpg)